KoenVanSever/ADBSG_debug_GUI/README.md

 Running in windows:
 - run on Anaconda3 prompt in virtual environment with correct packages installed

-Running in Debian based OS:
+Running in Linux based OS:
-- run with Anaconda virtual environment with correct packages installed
+- run on Anaconda virtual environment (or venv) with correct packages installed